19kms/Bazzite-With-Snapd/README.md

 # ⚠️ WARNING: Automatic or unexpected reboots may occur

 We are actively investigating and working toward a permanent solution.
 Please save your work frequently and be aware that system reboots may happen without notice during updates or image switches.

+If you want to turn off auto-updating until this is resolved, run:

+	sudo systemctl disable --now bootc-fetch-apply-updates.timer

+**Note:** With auto-updating disabled, you will need to update manually:

+	sudo bootc upgrade
+	sudo reboot
 # Bazzite-With-Snapd

 Custom Universal Blue image based on Bazzite, with: